 Additionally, the AAP estimated that the US publishing industry lost over $2.9 billion to piracy in 2020.

-Create and Sell Ebooks With Whop
+Create and sell ebooks with Whop

-The ebook industry is growing at a rapid rate, from 700 million ebook readers in 2017 to a whopping 1 billion (estimated) readers in 2024.
+The ebook industry is growing at a rapid rate, from 700 million ebook readers in 2017 to a whopping 1 billion readers in 2024.
 More and more consumers are seeing the value that ebooks bring as a lower-cost and more easily accessible form of their favorite books.

 If you have an idea or skillset, why not turn it into an ebook?
 Whether you're writing a short, inspirational ebook about your journey as an entrepreneur, or a full-length romance novel, there is a place for everyone in the ebook market.